thanhnguyen2187/esoterica/README.md

 > (n.) esoteric or highly specialized subjects or publications.

-Or a simple CMS that I created with SvelteJS and Sqlite.
+Or a simple CMS that I created with SimpleCSS, SvelteJS, and Sqlite.

 ## Getting Started

-- Run `db/create_table.sql` to create the necessary tables within a Sqlite `.db` file
+- Run `db/create_tables.sql` to create the necessary tables within a Sqlite `.db` file
 - Copy `.sample.env` to `.env`
 - Change the content within `.env`:
   - `DB_FILE`: where the Sqlite file is located
-  - `ADMIN_AUTH`: a pair of `username:password` to access the admin page
+  - `ADMIN_AUTH`: a pair of `username:password` to access the admin page at (`/admin`)
 - Make sure that `yarn` is ready
 - Install dependencies